Meet Our Board of Directors

 Tracey Winey

 Tracey Winey is one of the original three co-founders of Engineering Brightness.
-She has lead the way in establishing global connections and lantern distribution and research for the program.
-She is also the Media Specialist at Preston Middle School, an adjunct faculty member at Colorado State University, the Delta Force coordinator for STEM-X (formerly the STEM Institutes) and an original co-founder of the STEM Educator Symposium.
-Tracey has been named the Fort Collins Teacher of the Month by her peers, named the regional EntrepreNerd by local high school students, named the Tackle STEM Coach of the month by The Denver Broncos, and has received the Allen Distinguished Educator Award by her national community.
+She has led the way in establishing global connections and lantern distribution and research for the program.
+She is currently a secondary teacher of English and Engineer at Lincoln Middle School.
+Tracey has been named the Fort Collins Teacher of the Month by her peers, named the regional EntrepreNerd by local high school students, named the Tackle STEM Coach of the month by The Denver Broncos, received the Allen Distinguished Educator Award by her national community, and was named the Top Global Collaborator by the International Society for Technology in Education.
 Tracey is a Google Certified Teacher, a Flat Classrooms Certified Teacher and a SMART Exemplary Educator.
 She has presented and has been published at the local, state, national, and international level.
 Tracey is an active global contributor in fighting light poverty, providing authentic STEM opportunities and strengthening prospective and current educators.
-She is a native of Colorado.

 Mark Waldo